BruceWayne321/link_dl/README.md

 # link_dl
-This is a python tool that can be used to download files from a list of links
+This is a python tool that can be used to download files from a list of links This tool makes use of multiprocessing to download files parallelly

 ## How to use
 You will need python3 to be installed in your machine